PuzzleClone: A DSL-Powered Framework for Synthesizing Verifiable Data: Experiments

 \subsection{Baseline Results}

-We evaluate a wide range of models on the PuzzleClone test set, including both open-source and proprietary models.
+We evaluate a wide range of models on the PC-83K test set, including both open-source and proprietary models.
 Similar to the training test, the test set is also divided into \textit{Normal} and \textit{Hard} subsets to reflect different levels of reasoning complexity.
 As shown in Table~\ref{tab:evaluation_result}, current LLMs remain limited in handling complex logical reasoning.

 Among the open-source models, the Qwen and GLM-Z1 series demonstrate strong performance trends as model size increases.
-Within the Qwen2.5 family, scores steadily improve from the 7B (14.4 average) to the 72B (28.6 average).
-Qwen3-8B achieves an average of 64.4, already outperforming many larger models from the previous generation.
-The Qwen3-14B and Qwen3-32B models achieve average scores of 71.6 and 71.5, respectively, while Qwen3-235B-A22B reaches 76.6, indicating substantial improvements from both scaling and architecture refinement.
+Within the Qwen2.5 family, scores steadily improve from the 7B (14.5 average) to the 72B (29.0 average).
+Qwen3-8B achieves an average of 65.5, already outperforming many larger models from the previous generation.
+The Qwen3-14B and Qwen3-32B models achieve average scores of 72.8 and 72.5, respectively, while Qwen3-235B-A22B reaches 78.3.

 The GLM-Z1 models also exhibit strong results.
-GLM-Z1-9B achieves 57.5 on average, while the larger GLM-Z1-32B outperforms it with a score of 64.8.
+GLM-Z1-9B achieves 58.6 on average, while GLM-Z1-32B outperforms it with a score of 66.0.
 These results suggest the GLM-Z1 series is competitive with Qwen3 in the same parameter range.

-The DeepSeek-R1-Distill models based on Qwen show moderate performance (42.4 and 47.4), while the full DeepSeek-R1-0528-Qwen3-8B model attains a strong 70.1.
-The most powerful open-source model DeepSeek-R1-0528 achieves an impressive 84.0 average score, surpassing all other open models and even some proprietary models.
+The DeepSeek-R1-Distill models based on Qwen show moderate performance (43.1 and 48.3), while the full DeepSeek-R1-0528-Qwen3-8B model attains a strong 71.4.
+The most powerful open-source model DeepSeek-R1-0528 achieves an impressive 85.6 average score, surpassing all other open models and even some proprietary models.

-Among the proprietary models, ChatGPT-o3 leads (Avg.
-84.4) with the smallest \textit{Normal} to \textit{Hard} drop (-4.8), evidencing strong, stable reasoning.
-Gemini-2.5-pro ranks second (Avg.
+Among the proprietary models, ChatGPT-5 leads (Avg.
+88.7), ChatGPT-o3 (Avg.
+85.3), and Seed1.6 (Avg.
+85.1) are the top three, while Gemini 3 Pro (Avg.
+84.8) shows the smallest \textit{Normal} to \textit{Hard} drop (-3.5), evidencing strong, stable reasoning.
+Gemini-2.5-pro ranks next (Avg.
 71.5) with moderate robustness, while Claude-4-sonnet is mid-pack (Avg.
-54.3) but degrades sharply on \textit{Hard}.
-Non-flagship models perform notably worse, with Gemini-2.0-flash at 36.1, ChatGPT-4o at 27.7, and Claude-3.5-sonnet at 32.0.
+55.3) but degrades sharply on \textit{Hard}.
+Non-flagship models perform notably worse, with Gemini-2.0-flash at 36.8, ChatGPT-4o at 28.2, and Claude-3.5-sonnet at 32.5.

-The Qwen3 series outperforms many proprietary models.
-A key factor is language alignment.
-PuzzleClone is a Chinese dataset, and Qwen3’s pretraining and instruction tuning include rich Chinese corpora, giving it stronger lexical coverage, idiom handling, and domain term disambiguation.
-A case study of why Qwen3 excels vs. other proprietary models can be found in Appendix.